linuxcaffe/taskwiki-template/README.rst

     vi ~/path/name.project.wiki

- and, for proj:name, the file will open with prepopulated metadata, project headings and pending/ scheduled/ completed tasks in ViewPorts.
+and, for proj:name, the file will open pre-populated with metadata, project headings and pending/scheduled/completed tasks in ViewPorts.
+The templates are easy to customize.

 Included templates;
 -------------------